dvillacinda/BasicTaskOrganizer/README.md

 # Task Organizer
+This is an full stack application to use Java21, the spring framework for the backend and JS & CSS for the frontend.
+In the app you can make a CRUD for the task and save all of them into the MySQL database.
+Also, you can change the lenguage for the application to Spanish or English if you want.
+In this application you can do all of this activities:

 - HTTP Methots GET, PUT, POST, DELETE
 - Using fetch to access the data
-- Can change lenguage to Spanish and English
+- Change lenguage to Spanish and English
-- Can make a CRUD of the tasks
+- Make a CRUD of the tasks

+## PART OF THE CODE
-## CRUD Task
+### CRUD Task

 ```java
 package mx.com.gm.spring.controller;